Skip to content

 Key Functions:

-• Manage collections and artworks
+• Manage artworks (categorized with tags)

 • Configure environmental monitoring thresholds per artwork

-• View active monitorings (static + transport)
+• View active monitorings (stationary + transport)

 • Monitor real-time alerts and events